IBMStreams/streamsx.cassandra/README.md

 ## Coming in Future Versions

+### Future Functionality
 - A caching layer for the prepared statements to greatly improve performance
 - A better way of doing configuration

+### Documentation To-Dos
+- create a table showing SPL types and their corresponding Cassandra types
+- include a section about Artifactory

 # Setup